THE PRESS | GORDON FRANKLIN OLDSTYLE

-After 36+ hours of power-sanding rust, painting every surface and reassembling, this Oldstyle jobber was ready to get back to work.
-Though we would have preferred to not paint or alter the press, it was absolutely necessary to remove the smell of mildew and rust.
+After 36+ hours of power-sanding rust, painting every surface and reassembling, this Oldstyle press was ready to get back to work.
+Though we would have preferred to not paint or alter the press, it was absolutely necessary to remove the years of mildew and rust.
 We did our best to keep it authentic, even mimicking the hand-painted gold accents of vintage platen presses.

-The press now resides in my small home studio, surrounded by lead type, fresh Van Son ink and and endless stack of projects.
+Sebastian now resides in my small home studio, surrounded by lead type, fresh Van Son ink and an endless stack of projects.

-My style is easy, I like things simple, straight forward and generally a little silly because I don't take anything seriously.
-I believe that print is not dead, the handwritten card is more special than ever.
-I get giddy about paper and making beautiful things for wonderful clients.
+My style is easy.
+I like things simple, straight forward and fun.
+I believe that print is very much alive!
+In a time of more and more digitization, the handwritten note, card, and invitation is truly special.
+I get giddy about paper and making beautiful keepsakes for wonderful clients.

 I can’t pretend that this is always a one-woman show.
 I have had so many hands involved in helping me sustain and navigate the life of this small business.
 From my dad helping me restore my press to my family and friends inspiring me, lending a hand, and cheering me on, I am forever grateful for my community.
 Inky would not be what it is without them.